Lonvih/Subtitles-controller-for-youtube/README.md

 - In develop mode, load extension manully.

 # If not work
-Sometimes extension scripts was loaded after page was loaded, cause injected js cannot listen page request like subtitles request, will not init correct. i dont kown why that happen yet.
+Sometimes extension scripts was loaded after page was loaded, cause injected js cannot listen page request like subtitles request, result in extension not init correct. i dont kown why that happen yet.
 You can follow the steps behinds:
 1. In the youtube video, click subtitle control icon to reload subtitle request;
 2. Open browser develop tool, CMD+shift+i(Mac), and reload page, repeat number 1 step again.